Sahil-Simform-09/Learn-JavaScript/js-function/README.md

 **function**
-    A JavaScript function is a block of code designed to perform a particular task.
+ -A JavaScript function is a block of code designed to perform a particular task.

 **Define function**
  -To define function in JS ```function``` keyword is used.
 ```
 function normalSqure(x) {
     return x*x;